 9. Robots

-In response to the ongoing labor shortage, Japanese researchers have developed an advanced human labor technology called: HRP-SP HRP-SP is a humanoid robot capable of performing basic physical tasks such as drywall installation independently Besides HRP-SP, there are also other robotic developments such as TyBot, Doxel Al, and many other built robots.
+In response to the ongoing labor shortage, Japanese researchers have developed a humanoid labor technology called: HRP-SP HRP-SP is a humanoid robot capable of performing basic physical tasks such as drywall installation independently Besides HRP-SP, there are also other robotic developments such as TyBot, Doxel Al and many other built robots.

-All these technologies have one thing in common - they must be connected to each other or to a central point so that they can be controlled, monitored, and managed.
+All these technologies have one thing in common - they need to be connected to each other or to a central point so that they can be controlled, monitored, and managed.

 This is where connectivity becomes the enabler.
 Due to the nature of construction.